 This paper identifies the effect of UI exhaustion through the variation in entitlement generated by a 1999 reform.
-This reform shortens the maximum duration of UI benefit (entitlement) from five years to four years.
-In contrast to Meyer (1990), Card and Levine (2000) and Lalive et al. (2006), our data include also information for periods compensated by other benefits.
-Moreover, none of the previous literature has analysed the effect of UI exhaustion for UI recipients who have been unemployed for a long period (i.e. three years or more), as is the case in Denmark.
-The analysis casts light on the behaviour of the long-term unemployed.
-We describe the Danish unemployment system and the economic situation during 1998-2003 to better contextualize the reform, i.e. the shortening of the UI periods announced on 16 December 1998 and gradually implemented between 1 January 1999 and 1 January 2001 for all unemployed.
+This reform shortens the maximum duration of UI benefit (entitlement) from five years to four, and no other new reforms has been implemented in our analysis period.
+In contrast to Meyer (1990), Card and Levine (2000) and Lalive et al. (2006), our data include also information for periods compensated by other benefits and information on migration and death.
+Moreover, none of the previous literature has analysed the effect of UI exhaustion for UI recipients who have been unemployed for such a long period (i.e. up to four years), as is the case in Denmark.
+Thus analysing whether the results from Jenkins and García-Serrano (2004) apply to Denmark and the group of long-term unemployed may yield useful results.
+Hence, our analysis will shed light on the behaviour of the long-term unemployed at UI exhaustion and show whether economic incentives such as shortening the PBD can lead the long-term unemployed to finding a job.

-3 The Danish Labour Market and Ul
+3 The Danish Labour Market and UI